emacs-mirror/emacs/mps/manual/source/topic/location.rst

 Terminology
 -----------

-A "location dependency" is represented by an object of type :c:type:`mps_ld_s`.
-It encapsulates a set of dependencies on the locations of objects.
-It can be used to determine whether any of the objects have been moved by the memory manager.
+A :dfn:`location dependency` is represented by an structure of type :c:type:`mps_ld_s`.
+It encapsulates a set of dependencies on the locations of blocks.
+It can be used to determine whether any of the blocks have been moved by the memory manager.

-To "depend" on the location of an object is to perform a computation whose result depends on the particular representation (that is, the "bit-pattern") of a reference to the object.
-This includes any sort of hash operation on a pointer to the object (such as treating the pointer as an integer and taking it modulo 257).
-It is possible to depend on the location of more than one object.
+To :dfn:`depend` on the location of a block is to perform a computation whose result depends on the particular representation (that is, the "bit-pattern") of a reference to the block.
+This includes any sort of hash operation on a pointer to the block (such as treating the pointer as an integer and taking it modulo 257).
+It is possible to depend on the location of more than one block.

-A dependency has been made "stale" if the object whose location was depended on might have moved since the dependency was made.
-If this is the case, then computations that depend on the location of an object may give different results.
-A location dependency has been made stale if any of the objects whose location has been depended on might have moved since the respective dependency was made.
+A dependency has been made :dfn:`stale` if the block whose location was depended on might have moved since the dependency was made.
+If this is the case, then computations that depend on the location of a block may give different results.
+A location dependency has been made stale if any of the blocks whose location has been depended on might have moved since the respective dependency was made.